-21 her ticket to Kuugjuaq, so she's buried in Kuugjuaq.
-22 INTERPRETER FOR COMMISSIONER QAJAQ ROBINSON: 23 How old was she?
-24 INTERPRETER FOR MS. MICAH ARREAK: I think 25 she was born in 1969, on November the 19th, that was her situation being called a suicide, it took us a long time for the coroner and the RCMP to release the body after their autopsy and investigation.
+22 INTERPRETER FOR COMMISSIONER QAJAQ ROBINSON: How old was she?
+23 situation being called a suicide, it took us a long time for the coroner and the RCMP to release the body after their autopsy and investigation.
 And the people are suffering throughout all this.
 And it's deferred and it's delayed and it's deferred again and again.
 It became springtime when we were getting too much attention.